digitaledgeit/sass-grid/README.md

 ## TODO

 - Test IE
+- move margins and padding to another component
 - mixins
-- margins and padding. in another component?
+- offsets? another component?
-- offsets?
 - Provide a stylesheet for IE<=8 to provide the desktop equivalent?

 ## License